How to make a GitHub Action that exposes a SSH server

 shell: bash

-Unlike in a normal workflow YAML, the run
+Unlike in a normal workflow YAML, the run command must also include an

 explicit shell.
 We can use any of the GitHub Actions environment variables